Who Is the Screaming Man at Pillar Path Waypoint in Elden Ring – Igon’s Quest Guide

 Step 5 – Igon’s Furled Finger

+Alternatively, you can wait for one drake to kill the other and then take out the weakened winner.

-After taking out the two Drakes.
-Igon will be there cheering you on.
+After taking out the drakes.
+The screaming man we met at the start will be there, cheering you on.
 He will ask you to summon him when you fight Bayle (the guy who messed up his legs).
 Chat with him until he has nothing left to say, and he will give you Igon’s Furled Finger.
+If you return to this area after, you’ll find that he’s dead.
+But his soul won’t rest until Bayle has met his end, too.

 As you keep climbing the mountain, you will come to a massive dragon sleeping in a cave.
 This is Senessax, and he is about to make you rethink your life.
 I have no idea how much health this guy has, but it will take a very long time to kill him if you are underpowered.
 Don’t be afraid to go away; farm some power by grinding levels or finding more Scadutree Blessings.